 Like streptococci, the hospital pathogen Pseudomonas aeruginosa is feared mainly because of this property.
 It can infect all organs of the body - and even implants - and can cause recurrent pneumonia, sepsis or chronic wound infections.
 In addition, Pseudomonas bacteria possess efflux pumps that allow them to pump antibiotics out of the bacterial cells.
 These mechanisms have led to many types of antibiotic resistance by now.
 For this reason, HZI scientists are searching for alternative agents that weaken bacteria without killing them, giving them no reason for the development of resistance.
 This anti-virulence strategy is aimed, for example, at signaling pathways or molecules the bacteria use to induce the production of a biofilm.
 Other approaches aim to inhibit molecular syringes, adhesion proteins or the flagella that is used for motion by some bacterial species.
 "This type of agent would weaken the pathogens sufficiently such that the immune system - maybe in combination with a low-dose antibiotic - can eliminate them," Petra Dersch says.

 Author: Andreas Fischer

-- Central Facility for Microscopy- Dr. Mathias Müsken (Kommissarische Leitung)
+- Central Facility for Microscopy- PD Dr. Anika Steffen / Dr. Mathias Müsken (Kommissarische Leitung)